spookyflame10/Restaurant-Page/README.md

 # Restaurant-Page
 Restaurant page build with HTML, CSS, and JavaScript.
-The webpage is dynamically rendered with JavaScript Utilized Webpack and npm.
+The webpage is dynamically rendered with JavaScript.
+Utilized Webpack and npm.
 [live](https://spookyflame10.github.io/Restaurant-Page/)